moris96/poke-bag/README.md

 ---

 ## Getting Started:
-add heroku link here .
+[clickMe!](https://poke-bag.herokuapp.com/) .
 You might have to wait a minute or two for Heroku to warmup depending on your internet speed...

 ---